Please ensure Javascript is enabled for purposes of website accessibility

 Emergency Room Errors

 ER doctors and nurses must make critical decisions quickly and carefully when seriously injured patients come to the ER.
-They need to quickly identify and treat life-threatening conditions.
-A failure to recognize a heart attack, stroke, blood clot, brain injury or another serious condition can lead to a failure to treat and to provide proper medical care.
+They need to identify and treat life-threatening conditions rapidly.
+A failure to recognize a heart attack, stroke, blood clot, brain injury, or another serious condition can lead to a failure to treat and to provide proper medical care.

 Lab or Test Errors

-When a lab technician or a radiologist misreads a test it can result in a medical misdiagnosis.
+When a lab technician or a radiologist misread a test, it can result in a medical misdiagnosis.
 A misread CT scan can result in a delayed diagnosis of cancer or another potentially deadly condition.
 The hospital or medical professional responsible for this medical error should be held accountable.
-Our attorneys will provide you with legal advice if necessary.
+Our liability attorneys will provide you with legal advice if necessary.

 Philadelphia Nursing Home Negligence

 When a loved one is in a nursing home, you expect they will be well cared for.
-Unfortunately many of our most vulnerable citizens suffer inadequate care, neglect and abuse in nursing homes or long-term care facilities.
-Nursing home abuse or neglect claims can happen due to untreated bedsores, serious falls, malnutrition and dehydration, over medication, use of restraints that cause injury, unexplained injury, verbal, emotional or sexual abuse.
+Unfortunately, many of our most vulnerable citizens suffer inadequate care, neglect, and abuse in nursing homes or long-term care facilities.
+Nursing home abuse or neglect claims can happen due to untreated bedsores, serious falls, malnutrition, dehydration, overmedication, use of restraints that cause injury, unexplained injury, and verbal, emotional, or sexual abuse.

-Although a medical error may not have been intentional, it can still lead to serious injury or a wrongful death that may have been prevented with a higher duty of care.
+Although a medical error may not have been intentional, it can still lead to severe injury or wrongful death that may have been prevented with a higher duty of care.
 Here are some of the medical professionals who might be negligent in a medical malpractice case:

 • Hospital